kcloudy0717/Kaguya/README.md

 # Build

-- Visual Studio 2019 (I am using VS 2022, but 2019 should still work)
+- Visual Studio 2019.
+I am using VS 2022, but 2019 should still work.
-- GPU that supports DXR
+- GPU/Driver that supports DXR.
-- Windows SDK Version 10.0.19041.0
+- Windows SDK Version: 10.0.19041.0
-- Windows 10 Minimum Version: 20H2 (I am on Windows 11 insider build, older version should still work)
+- Windows 10 Minimum Version: 20H2.
+I am on Windows 11 insider build, older version should still work.
-- CMake Version 3.16
+- [CMake](https://cmake.org/) Version 3.16 or up.
+Make sure the option "Add CMake to the system PATH for all users" during installation.
 - C++ 20

 1. Initialize submodules after you have cloned, use `Setup.bat` to generate visual studio solution (Make sure you have CMake installed and is a environmental variable).